3 days in Budapest may be a short time to see all that this Hungarian great city has to offer, you can still get a lot done during that time.

 Budapest is one of the most beautiful cities I have been to, and as an added bonus, one of the cheapest too!

-A 3-day itinerary of Budapest will not cost you much, and you will be treated to some wonderful sights!
+A 3-day Budapest itinerary will not cost you much, and you will be treated to some wonderful sights!

 If you only visit Budapest for a short period of time, there are a few things I recommend you do.